ajvondrak/git-topics/doc/git-topics.1.md

   Push a topic branch upstream for review.

 * git topics stage <name>:
-  Merge a topic branch to the unstable _develop_ branch.
+  Merge a topic branch to the staging branch.

 ## SEE ALSO